-icture a gorgeous summer Saturday on a TVA reservoir, and chances are you’ll think of one of the big ones—Norris, Douglas, Cherokee, Wheeler, Guntersville, Kentucky.
+picture a gorgeous summer Saturday on a TVA reservoir, and chances are you’ll think of one of the big ones—Norris, Douglas, Cherokee, Wheeler, Guntersville, Kentucky.
 You know, the ones often likened to the Great Lakes of the South.
-Unless, that is, you live in middle West Tennessee, when your water fun comes in smaller packages—those developed as part of the Beech River project of the late 50s and early 60s.
+Unless that is, you live in middle West Tennessee when your water fun comes in smaller packages—those developed as part of the Beech River project of the late 50s and early 60s.

 These small, lesser-known lakes— Beech, Cedar, Pin Oak, Pine, Sycamore, Dogwood and Redbud—are hardly lacking for fun.
-Each is surrounded by boat ramps, undeveloped public land, fishing piers, trails and the all the usual accouterments of summer lake fun.
-Two—Beech and Pine—are prime water skiing destinations, with developed day use areas and concessions stands.
+Each is surrounded by boat ramps, undeveloped public land, fishing piers, trails, and all the usual accouterments of summer lake fun.
+Two—Beech and Pine—are prime water skiing destinations, with developed day-use areas and concessions stand.

-And that’s to say nothing of the main attraction: The Beech Lake Family Campground, home of Redneck Island, a water park comprising oversized inflatable obstacles and toys such as climbing walls, rope swings and slides, as well as more amorphous contraptions with names like The Iceburg, The Pyramid and The Blob.
+And that’s to say nothing of the main attraction: The Beech Lake Family Campground, home of Redneck Island, a water park comprising oversized inflatable obstacles and toys such as climbing walls, rope swings, and slides, as well as more amorphous contraptions with names like The Iceberg, The Pyramid, and The Blob.

 “The Redneck Island has been a big draw for the lake,” says Jeff Griggs, executive secretary of the Beech River Watershed Development Authority.
 “They had over 2,500 come last year.”